JoshuaChou2018/me/build-sunshine-on-ubuntu-without-monitor/index.md

                This will create a screen for each GPU and will attach them side-by-side.
 In our case we need a single screen so remove all "Screen" lines except for the first (i.e., 'Screen      0  "Screen0" 0 0').
-MAKE A NOTE OF THE "IDENTIFIER" IN THE 3RD COLUMN ("Screen0", "Screen1", etc) FOR ALL LINES YOU DELETE AS YOU WILL NEED THIS SHORTLY.
+MAKE A NOTE OF THE "IDENTIFIER" IN THE 3RD COLUMN ("Screen0", "Screen1", etc) FOR ALL LINES YOU DELETE AS˚˚˚˚˚˚˚ YOU WILL NEED THIS SHORTLY.

                Now you will need to look through the rest of document for blocks that start with 'Section "Screen"' and